cosmos/sdk-tutorials/tutorial/queriers.md

 ## Querier

-Start by creating the `./x/nameservice/querier.go` file.
+Now you can create the `./x/nameservice/querier.go` file.
 This is the place to define which queries against application state users will be able to make.
 Your `nameservice` module will expose three queries:

 - `resolve`: This takes a `name` and returns the `value` that is stored by the `nameservice`.
 This is similar to a DNS query.
 - `whois`: This takes a `name` and returns the `price`, `value`, and `owner` of the name.
 Used for figuring out how much names cost when you want to buy them.